inbzar/docs/apps/docs/content/modules/orders/backend/handle-order-claim-event.md

 After the customer registers, later on, they can claim that order by providing the order’s ID.

-When the customer requests to claim the order, the event `order-update-token.created` is triggered on the Medusa backend.
+When the customer requests to claim the order, the event `order-update-token.created` is triggered on the InBzar backend.
 This event should be used to send the customer a confirmation email.

 In this document, you’ll learn how to handle the `order-update-token.created` event on the backend to send the customer a confirmation email.